-Fans of women’s soccer are always keen to discover the varying aspects of the players’ personalities and as many will know, Becky is certainly one of the most thoughtful of those currently competing at the top level.
-As affable as she is engaging, the St. Louisan values her time to recharge and music comes into play for her at regular intervals.
+Fans of women’s soccer are always keen to discover the varying aspects of the players’ personalities, and as many will know, Becky is certainly one of the most thoughtful.
+As affable as she is engaging, the St. Louisan values her time to recharge, and music comes into play at regular intervals.

-Country is a genre loved by numerous players, some of whom have discussed it on here, and Becky is the prime example.
-Delving deep into discussion on her career, teammates and music, the FCKC number 4 began by sharing some of the artists that connect with her.
+Delving deep into discussion on her career, teammates and music, the FCKC number 4 began by sharing some of the country artists that connect with her.

 “Reba McEntire’s old school but I love her.”

-Referred to by some as The Queen of Country, Reba McEntire is certainly vintage and when asked for some of her best-loved country songs Becky went for a mix of contemporary and classic.
+Asked for some of her best-loved country songs, she went for a mix of contemporary and classic.

-With a love of the game that was sent into overdrive as she watched on television as the U.S. clinched the 1999 World Cup, Becky made her international debut in January 2008.
-The opponents were Canada at the Four Nations Tournament in China and it was Pia Sundhage’s first game in charge.
-A 4-0 win for the U.S. came thanks to Amy Rodriguez and Lindsay Tarpley doubles but Becky had a harsh introduction to the senior team as she suffered a broken nose!
+With a love of the game that was sent into overdrive watching the U.S. clinch the 1999 World Cup on TV, Becky made her international debut in January 2008.
+The opponents were Canada, at the Four Nations Tournament in China, for Pia Sundhage’s first game in charge.
+A 4-0 win for the U.S. came thanks to Amy Rodriguez and Lindsay Tarpley doubles, but Becky had a harsh introduction to the senior team, suffering a broken nose!

-Following her first appearances for the side, the ex-Boston Renegades youngster had to bide her time until getting called in again after establishing herself in WPS with Washington Freedom.
-Her subsequent selection was as an alternate and after grasping her chance she has never looked back or been overlooked since.
+Following her first appearances, the ex-Boston Renegades youngster had to bide her time until getting called in again, having established herself in WPS with Washington Freedom.
+After grasping her chance, she has never looked back.

-“Yeah, I’m not really sure what (genre) you’d call it but like The 1975.
-I also like pop music like Maroon 5; I don’t really think you can go wrong with that.
+“Yeah, I’m not really sure what (genre) you’d call it, but ones like The 1975.
+I also like pop music, like Maroon 5; I don’t really think you can go wrong with that.

-A youth career with the U.S. included playing in all six games and serving as co-captain en route to a third-place finish at the FIFA Under-19 World Cup in 2004.
-Her first major tournament with the seniors however was the 2011 World Cup in Germany.
-The game action began for Becky as a red card for Rachel Buehler in the quarter-final against Brazil gave her a starting spot for the semi with France.
+A youth career with the U.S. included playing all six games and serving as co-captain en route to a third-place finish at the FIFA Under-19 World Cup in 2004.
+Her first major tournament with the seniors was the 2011 World Cup in Germany.
+The match action began for Becky after a red card for Rachel Buehler in the quarter-final against Brazil gave her a starting spot for the semi with France.

-She had to start somewhere as a music fan too!
-When we discussed the first tape or CD she ever bought, memories of a Demi Moore film set partly in 1970 came back to her.
+Before becoming the assured professional she is today, she was both a young player and music fan.
+When we discussed the first tape or CD she ever bought, memories of one film also came back to her.

 “My first concert was probably Backstreet Boys.”